Reporting on K-12 Glossary of Terms

 Board of Education

 A board of school trustees constituted under this School Act or a former Act.
 This is a local board or committee of trustees that oversees all public schools in the school district.

 British Columbia Adult Graduation Diploma ("Adult Dogwood")

-A graduation diploma for adult learners (18 and older) who take courses to complete high school.
+A graduation diploma for adult learners (18 and older) who have completed the requirements of the Adult Graduation Program.